PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

-To demonstrate that the discrepancy in the coefficients in the identified PDE are a product of the large noise level, we repeat the experiment above, but this time with just $10$\% noise.
-We once again use $N_{Data} = 10,000$ and train the networks using $2,000$ epochs of the Adam optimizer with a learning rate of $0.001$ followed by $200$ epochs of LBFGS with a learning rate of $0.1$.
-Once trained, we identify a human-readable PDE from $N$.
-In this case, our library again restricted to multi-variable polynomials of degree $5$, or less, that involve the quantities $U$, $D_{x} U$, $D_{x}^2 U$, and $D_{x}^3 U$.
-We identify the following PDE:
+For the $10$\% noise experiment, we train both networks for $2,000$ epochs using the \texttt{Adam} optimizer, with a learning rate of $0.001$, followed by $200$ epochs of \texttt{LBFGS}, with a learning rate of $0.1$.
+After training, \texttt{PDE-READ} uses its sparse regression algorithm to identify candidate PDEs.
+The highest-ranking candidate PDE is

-This is the KdV equation.
-This time, the coefficients have a relative error of about $1$\% with respect to the corresponding values in the true PDE, equation \ref{eq:KdV}.
+which matches our form of the KdV equation (equation \ref{eq:KdV}).
+The coefficients have a relative error of about $1$\% with respect to the corresponding values in the true PDE, equation \ref{eq:KdV}.